Valueadder/City_weather/README.md

 -With this you can search weather of any city by your choice.
 -It shows weather report of some famous cities.

-3If you want to create this website follow these steps- -Clone this repository.
+#If you want to create this website follow these steps-
+-Clone this repository.
 -To get the weather API-
 --Go to rapid API website and create your acouunt.